sonnienguyen/sonnie-nguyen-portfolio/_posts/2017-08-31-learn-to-code-javascript-day-1.md

 undefined
 {% endhighlight %}

-This is called `hoisting`.
-The way it is explained, I think can give you the wrong impression.
-If you look online how `hoisting`  is explained, that people are saying variables and functions in JavaScript are hoisted or move to the top by JavaScript engine.
+In JavaScript, this is called hoisting.
+If you look online how  hoisting is explained, people are saying variables and functions in  JavaScript are hoisted, or move to the top by JavaScript engine.
+As if  they were moved up to the top so that they work no matter where you put your code.

-> What executing is not what you have written, it's been translated by the JavaScript engine.

-As if they were moved physically up to the top so that they work no matter where you put your code.
-It's not like JavaScript engine is physically moving the code you typed around and then execute it.
+What executing is not what you have written, it’s been translated by  the JavaScript engine.
+It’s not like JavaScript engine is moving the code you typed around and then execute it.

-To understand what Javascript is doing we just need to dig a little bit deeper into execution context and how it is created.
+To understand what Javascript is doing, we need to dig a little bit deeper into execution context and how it's created.

-### It is better to always do this in JavaScript

-Is it a bad idea to rely on hoisting in any ways.
-You can run into trouble if the value is `undefined` and not the value you are expecting.
-This kind of work but it is better to always do this so that you don't get caught up in that trap.
+### A bad idea to rely on hoisting, it's better to always do this in JavaScript

 {% highlight javascript %}
 // app.js